Chapter Thirteen; Firebird

 My avatar responds, pressing the right buttons.

 Priam has never used avatars, finds it eerie to see himself as others see him.
-To see

-himself as a prisoner in a forcefield, about to be turned over to his enemies.
+To see himself as a prisoner in a forcefield, about to be turned over to his enemies.

-I don't want to stare at him, but I want to see his reaction, so I kind of sideways keep
+I don't want to stare at him, but I want to see his reaction, so I kind of sideways keep him in focus.